Instructions for Pilot Proposal Submission

 We seek pilot proposals for innovative pilot projects that use behavioral approaches to increase and sustain active engagement.
 We are also interested in collaborative applications that leverage expertise and resources (e.g., functional assessment core) at the Boston Pepper Older Americans Independence Center.
 New proposals and ongoing projects that add a behavioral component to the study design will be considered.
 We encourage the use of measures from the Roybal Center Tool Box and Cores at the Boston Pepper Center.
 Investigators, including junior faculty and postdoctoral trainees, from the Center’s five collaborating institutions (Brandeis University, Boston College, Northeastern University, Boston University, Hebrew Senior Life/Harvard Medical School) are invited to apply.
 Those from other Boston-area institutions may apply if they are collaborating with or mentored by a member of the Roybal Center executive committee (see names below).

-Please submit all application materials through the Roybal Center Submission Site by the deadline of 5 pm on January 12, 2022.
-We expect to select 2-3 of the most meritorious proposals by March 1, and to begin funding on June 1, 2022 after approval by NIA.
+Please submit all application materials through the Application link by the deadline of 5pm on January 12, 2023.
+We expect to select 2-3 of the most meritorious proposals by March 1, and to begin funding on June 1, 2023 after approval by NIA.
 Funding decisions will be based on the proposal’s significance, innovation, and rigor, relevance to the RALI Boston mission, ability to advance our knowledge of behavioral interventions and associated mechanisms to promote active engagement and healthy aging, and potential for future publications and independent funding.
 Pilot study investigators will be invited to meet periodically with other Center investigators and develop new collaborative relationships, harmonize their outcome measures (see RALI Toolbox measures on the website), share research findings and data sets, submit progress reports, and attend Roybal Center meetings.
 For additional information please email us at firstname.lastname@example.org.
-A letter of intent (LOI) should be submitted by December 1, 2021 to email@example.com.
+A letter of intent (LOI) should be submitted by November 15th, 2022 to email@example.com.
 We encourage you to contact one of us to discuss your ideas before submitting your LOI:

 We encourage you to contact one of us to discuss your ideas prior to submitting your LOI.